Bassett-Lowke was a toy company, based in Northampton, England founded by Wenman Joseph Bassett-Lowke

 and Franklin families sold their shares in 1967.

 In 1966 the company was acquired by Messrs.
 Riley and Derry.
 An effort was made to revive the model railway short-run white metal models.
 These included a Burrell

 Type Traction Engine, Clayton Undertype Steam Wagon, Burrell Type Steam Roller, and London 'B' Type bus.
 The brand name was acquired by Corgi in 1996.
-This acquisition now enabled Corgi to link their car model and toy company with live steam and electric 'O' gauge locomotives.
+This acquisition now enabled Corgi to link their car model and toy company with live steam, clockwork and electric 'O' gauge trains.
 Manufacturing was moved from Northampton to Leicester England.
 Corgi re-launched the railway locomotive products in 1999 to commemorate the original company's 100th year.
 Under the Bassett-Lowke brand name, Corgi continued to produce a range of 'O' gauge locomotives that were individually made from sheet metal using soldered construction and that reflected those made in a bygone era.
-The company's intentions were to produce a limited number of each livery style and move onto the next item in a plan.
+The company produced a limited number of each livery style and moved onto the next item in a planned sequence.
+Every limited edition

 Company literature stated that "Those involved in the production of Bassett-Lowke trains have a passion and knowledge of